lanl-ansi/PowerModelsITD.jl/docs/src/tutorials/BeginnersGuide.md

 [ Main | Info ] : Solution Values (MATH model) for Boundary(ies): Dict{String, Any}("multinetwork" => false, "boundary" => Dict{String, Any}("(100001, 9, 5)" => Dict{String, Any}("pbound_to" => [-3367.1850486607445, -2346.4026604158908, -2354.8649645151804], "qbound_to" => [-1355.0096276913357, -1507.4706735124998, -1504.7037665348369]), "(100001, 5, 9)" => Dict{String, Any}("pbound_fr" => [8068.452673591816], "qbound_fr" => [4367.184067738673])))
 ```

+As seen in the console output, the nodes/buses are now referenced by their `MATH` names (i.e., numbers) and not their actual `ENG` name.